 The conference is designed to be highly interactive with a mix of session types such as plenaries, lightning presentations, posters, and other networking interactions.
 The conference is structured around five core topical tracks, which will be addressed through half-day sessions.
 The tracks are:

-- Human Adaptation to a Changing Ocean: How can we develop and advance the array of responses necessary to support human adaptation to a changing ocean, such as managed retreat, reinventing coastal ocean livelihoods, building coastal resilience to dangerous events, adaptation to sea level rise, and habitat/species restoration/rewilding.
+- Human Adaptation to a Changing Ocean: Coastal communities around the world are facing the realities of a changing climate ranging from sea level rise to more intense extreme weather events.
+This track will explore the advance the array of responses necessary to support human adaptation to a changing ocean, such as managed retreat, reinventing coastal ocean livelihoods, building coastal resilience to dangerous events, adaptation to sea level rise, and habitat/species restoration/rewilding.

 Proposal submissions open

 Submissions are peer reviewed